 The State Dining Room has been set up for the Crimean Ball State Banquet.
 My first thought was how pretty it looked.

-The banquetting tables here are laid for the Summer Opening Exhibition ‘A Royal Banquet’ in 2015
+Back in 2015, the banqueting tables were more formally laid for the Summer Opening Exhibition ‘A Royal Banquet’.

 The other State Banquet I’d seen set up was for the 2015 Summer Opening exhibition A Royal Banquet, when the curators replicated the banquet for a recent Japanese State Visit.
 That was, of course, impeccably designed with immense care to give pleasure to their Japanese guests, and it glittered with gold and beautiful Japanese flowers on snowy-white damask tablecloths.
 Magnificent?
 Undoubtedly.
 But pretty?